syn-chromatic/micro-db/README.md

 EOE: End-Of-Entry ─ [32-Bit Fixed-Size Integer]
-An arbitrary series of known bytes to indicate the end of an entry (needs more research).
+An arbitrary series of known bytes to indicate the end of an entry.
 ```